 ED.
-GRAHAM HAYWOOD, COUNSELLOR AND ATTORNEY AT LAW.
-Will attend the County and Superior Courts of Wake,
+GRAHAM HAYWOOD.
+COUNSEILOR AND ATTORNEY AT LAW, Will attend the County and Superior Courts of Wake, Johnston and Chatham; the Superior Courts of New Hanover and Sampson, and the Terms of the Federal Courts and Supreme Court of North-Carolina, at Raleigh.

-Johnston and Chatham; the Superior Courts of New Hanover and Sampson, and the Terms of the Federal Courts and Supreme Court of North-Carolina, at Raleigh.
-Office, the one formerly occupied by the late Hon.
-William H. Haywood, jr. 17-1v
+R. MOORE.
+ATTORNEY AT LAW,

-B. R. MOORE.
-ATTORNEY AT LAW, Will practice in the Courts of Rowan and adjoining counties.
+SALISBURY, N. C., Will practice in the Courts of Rowan and adjoining counties.
 Collections promptly made.
-17--1y Jan.
+Jan.
 26, 1861.